 - Client is linked with the Belmont County Health Department through appointment

-- Individual is enrolled in Medicaid or Medicare or any other vision insurance that carries a vision component.
+- An individual is enrolled in Medicaid or Medicare or any other vision insurance that carries a vision component.
 (In some instances Medicare will pay for the eye exam but not the glasses; the VCO program can provide a voucher for a pair of free glasses.)